kauri-io/Content/remix-ide-your-first-smart-contract/en-remix-ide-your-first-smart-contract.md

 ![](https://api.beta.kauri.io:443/ipfs/QmPbH2hJxqjwyCbo7iLMovVQLZyb96V9EbzKkUhJnS4Eem)

 You will notice, a few static analysis warnings in the IDE above the compilation result.
 Remix runs a set of static analysers to help avoid known security vulnerabilities and follow best practices.
-You can read more about [Remix Analysis here.] (https://remix.readthedocs.io/en/latest/analysis_tab.html) We can ignore these warning for now and move on to deploying and interacting with our smart contract.
+You can read more about `Remix Analysis` [here](https://remix.readthedocs.io/en/latest/analysis_tab.html) We can ignore these warning for now and move on to deploying and interacting with our smart contract.

 In Remix, select the `Run` tab in the top right hand side of the screen.
 Within the `Environment` dropdown section, select the `Javascript VM` option.

 ![](https://api.beta.kauri.io:443/ipfs/QmdAgBc9WzFmE4GwKBxHkMRCBBdAapHP1Ym3dR8mS2atSF)

 The “JavaScript VM” option, runs a Javascript VM blockchain within the browser, this allows you to deploy and send transactions to a blockchain within the RemixIDE in the browser.
 This is particularly useful for prototyping especially since no dependencies are required to be installed locally.
-[You can read more about running transactions within Remix here] (https://remix.readthedocs.io/en/latest/run_tab.html).
+You can read more about running transactions within Remix [here](https://remix.readthedocs.io/en/latest/run_tab.html).

 Within the `Run` tab in Remix, with the `JavaScript VM` environment option selected.
 Click the `Deploy` button.